SaaS

 Mondoo maintains an out-of-the-box Snowflake Security policy that checks user authentication, network policies, password requirements, and more.

 Mondoo Platform users: Enable the policy in your space.
-In the Mondoo Console, go to Findings > Policies, search for "Snowflake", and add the policy.
-To learn more, read Manage Policies.
+In the Mondoo App, go to Findings > Policies, search for "Snowflake", and add the policy.
+To learn more, read Manage policies in Mondoo Platform.

 Open source users: Pass the policy bundle URL directly to cnspec: